aldanadc/delilah-resto/README.md

 ## How to use

 ### Prerequisites
 You will need to have Node.js and XAMPP installed (or Apache, MariaDB/MySQL and PHP if you don't have XAMPP).
-It is recommended to use Postman for making requests.
+It is recommended to use Postman to make requests.

 ### Documentation
 You will find the app's specifications following the OpenAPI standard in the file **_spec.v1.yaml_**.